White Heelsplitter

 Where To Find

-Widespread, except for south-central Ozarks.
-Prefers muddy, turbid streams of central Missouri and the tributaries of the Mississippi in eastern Missouri.
+Widespread, except for the south-central Ozarks.
+Prefers the muddy, turbid streams of central Missouri and the tributaries of the Mississippi in eastern Missouri.

-Typically found in rivers having characteristics associated with larger rivers: streams that are usually sluggish and turbid with mud or mud-gravel, sand or fine gravel bottoms; also in lakes and ponds.
-Rarely, if ever, found in upper reaches of rivers flowing off the plateaus.
+Typically found in rivers having characteristics associated with larger rivers: streams that are usually sluggish and turbid with mud or mud-gravel, sand, or fine gravel bottoms; also in lakes and ponds.
+Rarely, if ever, found in the upper reaches of rivers flowing off the plateaus.

 Common, although degrading water quality and watershed destabilization interfere with the survival of this and all freshwater mussels.